Time: Tuesday and Thursday – 8AM – 10:50AM EST

 Kate Compton – Bot Poetics

-Hardware: There is a chance that the entire course will happen online so you will need a functioning computer at your residence.
+Hardware: The entire course will be remote so you will need a functioning computer at your residence.
 You don’t need a powerful gaming computer but a reliable internet connection is necessary.

 Software: all the programs required in this class are free.